February 26, 2024Review Recipe

 Place the ears of corn inside the dish and cover with a damp towel.
 Then microwave the corn in intervals of 10-20 seconds, ensuring the corn doesn’t pop.
 Continue this until the corn is warm.

 There is nothing like grilled corn on the cob on a summer night.
 The smoky flavor takes it to the next level.
 This recipe for the best way to grill corn on the cob is perfect for those family backyard BBQ dinners.
-It’s roasted, juicy, and buttery sweet corn and it’s a classic side that everyone will love.
+It’s roasted, juicy, and buttery sweet corn, and it’s a classic side that everyone will love.

 With a sharp chef’s knife, cut off the stalk end of the cob just above the first row of kernels.
 Place 3 or 4 ears at a time on a microwave-safe plate and microwave on full power for 30 to 60 seconds.
 Hold each ear by the uncut end in one hand.
 Shake the ear up and down until the cob slips free, leaving behind husk and silk.

 You will want to grill your corn on the cob first and then add any spices or toppings once it comes off the grill.

 You can!
 You will want to heat your grill to medium heat and cook your corn for about 20-25 minutes.
 Remove the husk and enjoy!